Scopus Publication Detail

 The publication detail shows the title, authors (with indicators showing other profiled authors), information on the publishing organization, abstract and a link to the article in Scopus.
 This abstract is what is used to create the fingerprint of the publication.

 Randomized clinical trial of a primary care internet-based intervention to prevent adolescent depression: One-year outcomes

-Alexandria Saulsberry; Monika Marko-Holguin; Kelsey Blomeke; Clayton Hinkle; Joshua Fogel; Tracy Gladstone; Carl Bell; Mark Reinecke; Marya Corden; Benjamin W. Van Voorhees(Profiled Author: Mark A Reinecke)
+Alexandria Saulsberry; Monika Marko-Holguin; Kelsey Blomeke; Clayton Hinkle; Joshua Fogel; Tracy Gladstone; Carl Bell; Mark Reinecke; Marya Corden; Benjamin W. Van Voorhees(Profiled Authors: Mark A Reinecke; Clayton Daniel Hinkle)

 Journal of the Canadian Academy of Child and Adolescent Psychiatry.
 2013;22(2):106-117.Abstract